The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: Results

 \subsection{Luminosity and stellar mass dependence}

-In Figs. \ref{fig:3PCF_dependence1} and \ref{fig:3PCF_dependence2} we show the stellar mass and luminosity dependence in redshift space for both the connected and the reduced 3PCF, at the various scales explored in this analysis.
+In Figs. \ref{fig:3PCF_dependence1} and \ref{fig:3PCF_dependence2} we show the luminosity and stellar mass dependence in redshift space for both the connected and the reduced 3PCF, at the various scales explored in this analysis.
 In particular, we focus on the lower redshift range, $0.5<z<0.7$, where we have a larger leverage in observed properties.

+In general, the connected 3PCF $\zeta(\theta)$ exhibits a much stronger dependence on both stellar mass and luminosity than the reduced 3PCF $Q(\theta)$, particularly evident at small scales.
+We find an average difference of $\sim$40\% in $\zeta(\theta)$ between the higher and lower mass bins, and of only $\sim$5\% in $Q(\theta)$ in the same bins.
+Similarly, we have a difference of $\sim$20\% and of $\sim$0-10\% between the higher and the lower magnitude bins in $\zeta(\theta)$ and $Q(\theta)$, respectively.
+These differences, however, are not statistically significant considering the estimated uncertainties of the present analysis.

+This differential trend in $Q$ and $\zeta$ agrees with that found by \citet{guo2014} from the analysis of a more local sample extracted from the Sloan Digital Sky Survey - Data Release 7 (SDSS-DR7).
+For a more direct comparison, we report their measurements in Fig. \ref{fig:3PCF_dependence2}.
+We note that while this analysis adopted the same configuration used in this paper ($r_{13}/ r_{12}=2$), an homogeneous comparison is not possible, due to the different binnings.
+Moreover, given the different choices of absolute magnitude thresholds (the considered r-band absolute magnitude limits), we decided to compare only the results obtained in stellar mass selected samples.
+In particular, they considered $r_{13}\sim2.5, 5.5, 9,$ and $9.5<\log(M/M_\odot])<10$, $10<\log(M/M_\odot])<10.5$, and $10.5<\log(M/M_\odot])<11$, and found an average difference of $\sim$8\% between the higher and lower mass bins in $Q(\theta)$, and of $\sim50$\% in $\zeta(\theta)$.